dheerajones/iloveyounanna/DEPLOYMENT.md

 ## 📋 Prerequisites
 - GitHub account
 - Git installed on your machine
-- Node.js 18+ installed
+- Node.js 20+ installed

 ## 🎯 Quick Deployment Steps

 ### Step 1: Create GitHub Repository
 1. Go to [GitHub](https://github.com) and create a new repository
-2. Name it: `Iloveyounanna`
+2. Name it: `iloveyounanna` (lowercase, matching your desired domain)
 3. Make it **public** (required for free GitHub Pages)
 4. Don't initialize with README (we already have files)